De Zalmhaven: History

-On 15 December 2020, the construction of Zalmhaven II and III reached the highest point.
-Zalmhaven I reached its highest point in September 2021 and the entire project is projected to be completed in 2022.
+On 15 December 2020, the construction of Zalmhaven II and III reached their highest points.
+Zalmhaven I reached its highest point in September 2021, and the entire project was completed in April 2022.

 Layout and design

 De Zalmhaven contains 452 apartments and penthouses, 33 townhouses, a parking garage, offices, commercial spaces and a restaurant.
 The townhouses have a private roof terrace and the apartments and penthouses all have one or more outdoor spaces.
 The basement accommodates a five-story parking garage with 456 spaces.
 An inner garden will be realized in the lobby.
-A roof garden will be realized on the parking garage that is only accessible to the residents of De Zalmhaven.
-The apartments and penthouses in De Zalmhaven II and III have their own entrance at Gedempte Zalmhaven, but residents also use the facilities in De Zalmhaven I.
+There is a communal roof garden on the parking garage that is only accessible to the residents of De Zalmhaven.
+The apartments and penthouses in De Zalmhaven II and III have their own entrance at Gedempte Zalmhaven, but residents may also use the facilities in De Zalmhaven I.